-In a vacuum, adding GIFs to to Snapchat is a great addition.
-Snaps have been trending towards this ever since Lenses were first introduced, giving some real purpose to taking video Snaps.
-Now, stickers will have some added functionality in both stationary and video Snaps with Giphy support in an update rolling out to users in the coming weeks.
+Snapchat has been trending towards GIF support ever since Lenses were first introduced, giving some real purpose to taking video snaps.
+But stickers that are animated will benefit both stationary and video snaps.

 You add a GIF to your Snap in the exact same way you do so for a sticker.
 I'll do a quick recap below, though, in case you forgot.